 Increased access and circulation to, through and around the Preston Avenue parcels would be a significant improvement for the property owners, businesses and the communities they serve and support.
-Proposed improvements include: Open up the tunnel and add new public right of way through to 4th Street, support the rail to trail conversation, and construct buildings that create and promote attractive walkable access between Preston parcels and City Yard.
+Proposed improvements include: Open up the tunnel and add new public right of way through to 4th Street, support the Piedmont Environmental Council's Rail-to-Trail conversion, and construct buildings that create and promote attractive walkable access between Preston parcels and City Yard.